spoorthiuk/spoorthiuk-datascience.github.io/_drafts/pip and conda.md

 - To verify your install, open command line and run the command `python` []!(Add picture)
 - If you get an error like this, locate your downloaded executable file, left-click to run the file but this time, choose the *Modify* option and make sure to check off the option *Add to Path*
-- Close and re-open command line and run `python` again.
+- Close and re-open command line and run `python` again on command line.
+## Deleting Python from your Machine
+- Go to Apps and find Python and Pip and uninstall
+- Also go to the location where it was installed and delete
+-
 ## Installing other packages/libraries
 With the python installation, you also by default have the *pip*.
 More on pip [here](add link).
 To install packages, simply go to command line and type `pip install pandas` or `pip install numpy` or `pip install notebook` in the case of Jupyter notebook.